-Key Housing offers corporate rentals including serviced apartments throughout Los Angeles.
+Key Housing offers corporate rentals including serviced apartments throughout San Diego.
 Whether you are looking for a short term apartment, condo, or single family house, our friendly housing managers and huge database of rentals will help you quickly find the temporary housing solution that best fits your specific location and budget needs.

-Browse here to view map and see photos of corporate rentals available in Los Angeles:
+Browse here to view map and see photos of corporate rentals available in San Diego:

 FOR PERSONAL ASSISTANCE AND PRICING

-If you are considering corporate housing in Los Angeles, consider some of the interesting historical facts about this community:
+If you considering short term housing in San Diego, consider some of the interesting historical facts about this community:

 Search Other Housing Options